General controls

 Permalink: https://owaspai.org/goto/oversight/

-Purpose: Detect unwanted model behavior and correct or halt the execution of a model’s decision.
+Detect unwanted model behavior and correct or halt the execution of a model’s decision.

 Designing automated systems that require some level of human engagement or regularly update the human operator on the system’s status can help maintain situational awareness and ensure safer operations.
+When automated oversight may not be enough to prevent unacceptable outcomes, systems can be designed to escalate to human review.
+In such cases, the review is typically carried out by individuals who are qualified or appropriately instructed.
+This escalation is often triggered by rules that flag suspicious or high-risk situations.

 Examples: